TOME@UMD - Toward an Open Monograph Ecosystem

 All UMD faculty members are eligible to apply, including tenure-stream, permanent-status-stream, and PTK faculty.
 Preference will be given to faculty members publishing their first monographs and/or publishing a monograph that advances the faculty member's professional or research goals.

 Eligible manuscripts will be long-form, peer-reviewed works of up to 90,000 words in length in any discipline, but preferably the arts, humanities, or social sciences, accepted for publication by a participating press (see the TOME publishers list).
 This project does not fund critical editions, edited anthologies, creative works, textbooks, or translations.
 The OA digital edition must be freely available online upon publication without embargo, under a CC BY Creative Commons license.
-Publishers must agree to produce an OA edition in a digital format that is accessible and platform agnostic.
-Publishers may also produce a print edition for sale at their own discretion.
-If a print edition is also published, the publisher will inform potential buyers of the printed book that an OA version is available.
-Publishers will allow authors to retain copyright of their monographs.
+Publishers must agree to produce an OA edition in a digital format that is accessible and platform agnostic and allow authors to retain copyright of their monographs.

 - Potential impact of this work on the field